M. Gabriela Torres

 In the past, students in Anthropology 102 worked on “Blogging Culture”.
 The Blogging Culture website gives an example of this work.

-My teaching has been honored by the graduating classes of 2014 and 2012 with the Faculty Appreciation Award.
+My teaching has been honored by the graduating classes of 2019, 2014 and 2012 with the Faculty Appreciation Award and an honorary mention to the same prize in 2020.

 M. Gabriela Torres.
 “Engendering Violence: Military Leadership through the Moral Crisis of Guatemala’s National Family.”
 Gemma Santamaria and David Carey Jr., Eds.
 Violence and Crime in Latin America: Representations and Politics.
 Norman: Oklahoma University Press, 2017.